mmahesh/dstack_multiple_gpu/blog_post.md

 ```

 # Simple Deep Learning Model
-We continue editing the content of the `train.py` file in our current working directory.
+We continue editing the contents of the `train.py` file in our current working directory.

 We consider the standard deep learning example from the Pytorch Lightning website.
 We use a simple Autoencoder for training on the MNIST dataset.
 In the MNIST dataset, there are 60000 images of size 28 x 28.
 The Autoencoder is divided into two components, namely the encoder component and the decoder component.